-Staff has no objection to allowing an "A" curb or Ribbon curb with an inverted crown on the private streets within the proposed subdivision.
+Staff has no objection to allowing A-curb and ribbon curb with an inverted crown on the private streets within the proposed subdivision.
 The applicant must show and provide evidence that this request will not be detrimental to the subdivision.